soal/vue-mapbox/docs_source/guide/basemap.md

       accessToken: ACCESS_TOKEN, // your access token.
 Needed if you using Mapbox maps
       mapStyle: MAP_STYLE // your map style
     };
+  },

+  created() {
+    // We need to set mapbox-gl library here in order to use it in template this.mapbox = Mapbox;
   }
 };
 </script>